Bemobile prize money expected today but many clubs continue to struggle

 Although procedures are at an advanced stage to register a new company to take over the affairs of the club, and with potential investors showing an interest in supporting the venture, there is some light at the end of the tunnel.

 But at present the league is on a break at least until August and players are stranded without money to go on holiday and remain uncertain over their future.
-Much of the P120 000 expected as their share of the Bemobile payment will be swallowed up in existing debts and rentals revealed a financial advisor to the club.
+Much of the P120 000 expected as their share of the uk payday loans direct lenders only will be swallowed up in existing debts and rentals revealed a financial advisor to the club.

 Speaking to Voice Sport this week Ecco Public Relations Officer Dickson Ditsheko said their players have not been paid for two months.
 He said they had promised them their salaries would be the first priority as soon as money comes.
 The club are currently relying on selling merchandise and they use the money to take care of players’ accommodations expenses and other basic needs.